small-db/small-db/README.md

 ### The simplified version of the B+ tree latch strategy

 - no tree latch
-- when accessing a node (either leaf or internal), all ancestor nodes of the node must be latched (why? if not latched, two directions of tree-traversal may happen at the same time, and lead to a deadlock)
+- when accessing a page (either leaf or internal), all ancestor pages of the page must be latched (why? if not latched, two directions of tree-traversal may happen at the same time, and lead to a deadlock)

 ### The imitate-mysql version of the B+ tree latch strategy